DestanT/blackjack-3-minute-challenge/README.md

 The live link to my project can be found [**here**](https://destant.github.io/blackjack-3-minute-challenge/).

 ## Development
-Should anyone wish to add to the project, please feel free to open a new workspace within its current state; then commit and push any changes to the main branch.
-I will review and add them to the main branch as soon as possible.
+Should anyone wish to add to the project, please feel free to develop on a separate branch; then create a pull request and I will review and merge it.
 Thank you!

 Should anyone wish to copy and paste the project - you are also welcome to - please remember to give me some credit!